-At the end of the study, you will continue to be treated by your clinical team.
+At the end of the study your friend/relative will continue to be treated by their clinical team.

 It is intended that the results of the study will be presented at conferences and published in medical journals so that we can explain to the medical community what our research results have shown.
 They may also be used to apply to the regulatory authorities to make the drug widely available and/or for research related to the development of pharmaceutical products, diagnostics or medical aids.

-Confidentiality will be ensured at all times, and you will not be identified in any publication.
+Confidentiality will be ensured at all times and neither you nor your friend/relative will be identified in any publication.

-Any information derived directly or indirectly from this research, as well as any patents, diagnostic tests, drugs, or biological products developed directly or indirectly, as a result of this research, may be used for commercial purposes.
-You have no right to this property or to any share of the profits that may be earned directly or indirectly as a result of this research.
-However, in signing this form and donating scan data for this research, you do not give up any rights that you would otherwise have as a participant in research.
+Any information derived directly or indirectly from this research, as well as any patents, diagnostic tests, drugs, or biological products developed directly or indirectly as a result of this research may be used for commercial purposes.
+Neither you nor your friend/relative have any right to this property or to any share of the profits that may be earned directly or indirectly as a result of this research.
+However, in signing this form and donating scan data for this research, your friend/relative does not give up any rights that they would otherwise have as a participant in research.